 5.4.8 FIS Study Report and Follow-up

-(1) The TSP(s) will submit a preliminary report of its findings and recommendations for each of the study elements to ERCOT and to the other TSP(s) via the online RIOO system.
+(1) The TSP(s) will submit to ERCOT and to the other TSP(s) via the online RIOO system a preliminary report of findings and recommendations for each of the FIS study elements.
+Separate reports should be created for either each FIS study element or, at a minimum, the Stability Report so that the final FIS study element reports can be posted to the MIS Secure Area.

 (2) Any questions, comments, proposed revisions, or clarifications by any party shall be made in writing to the TSP(s) within ten Business Days after the issuance of each study report, which may cover one or more study elements.
-ERCOT can extend this review period by an additional 20 Business Days in the online RIOO system and an automated email will be sent to notify the affected TSP(s) and the IE that it needs additional time to review the report.
+ERCOT can extend this review period by an additional 20 Business Days and an email will be sent to notify the affected TSP(s) and the IE that it needs additional time to review the report.

 (3) After considering the information received from ERCOT and other TSPs, the study element(s) report will be deemed complete and a final report shall be provided, via the online RIOO system, to ERCOT and all TSPs.
 The TSP(s) conducting the FIS shall submit via the online RIOO system, the sub-synchronous oscillation analysis, if required, as a separate document from the remainder of the report.
 The ten Business Day review period will be used by ERCOT to determine if any transmission upgrades proposed and clearly identified in the Steady-State Study Report need to be submitted to the RPG review process.
 Protocol Section 3.11, Transmission Planning, provides more information on the process to review transmission upgrades that are unrelated to the direct connection of new or modified generation.